Place & Setting Dreams

 Questions to reflect on after this dream

-• Am I surrendering to the healing process — or am I technically in the bed but still trying to control the outcome?
+Am I actually surrendering to help — or am I in the bed while still trying to control the treatment?

-• Is the system still healing me — or has the care itself become what I need to move beyond?
+If I can't leave — is the confinement necessary for healing, or has the care itself become what I need to escape?

 Why this page is different from a dream dictionary

-What does it mean to be diagnosed in a dream?
+What does it mean to be a patient in a hospital dream?

 How is Dream PowerUP different from a dream dictionary?